 These are important victories.
 They should be celebrated and shouted from the rooftops -- we can make them change their ways!
 Consumer voices, citizen voices, are powerful, and the momentum following the tragedy in Parkland has demonstrated the power of collective action.

-As we exercise the power of collective action, we can look at these victories as an important step forward toward a greater goal of reducing our investments in violence.
-We need to continue to show that investing in companies that make a killing on killing is not good business and it is not in line with our shared values.
-Gun maker and seller stocks have been sinking in light of public perception; to offload those fiduciary relationships now is a good business move, with the added benefit of being on the moral high ground.
+As we exercise the power of collective action, we can look at these victories as an important step toward the greater goal of reducing our total investments in violence.
+We must continue to make the case that investing in companies that make a killing on killing is not in line with our shared values, and increasingly it isn't even good business.
+Gun maker and seller stocks have been sinking in light of recent public perception; offloading those relationships now is a good fiduciary move, with the added benefit of being on the moral high ground.

-Let’s also look at the investments firms like Bank of America, Citigroup, and BlackRock are making in companies that manufacture weapons of war.
-For example, BlackRock has more than $5.6 billion invested in Lockheed Martin.
+And we can't stop at guns: let’s also look at the investments firms like Bank of America, Citigroup, and BlackRock are making in companies that manufacture weapons of war.
+BlackRock has more than $5.6 billion invested in Lockheed Martin.
 Bank of America has stocks valued at more than $1 billion in Raytheon, and Citigroup holds stocks valued at more than $156 million in Northrop Grumman.
-These companies are manufacturing the weapons used in places like Palestine, Yemen, Syria, Iraq,and Afghanistan.
-These weapons are contributing to environmental devastation at home and abroad.
-These weapons are causing millions of people to flee their homes in search of peace and a chance to live.
-These weapons are being mass produced at levels that can’t sustain themselves so they are being passed down to our local police forces and university campuses.
+These companies are manufacturing the weapons used in places like Palestine, Yemen, Syria, Iraq, and Afghanistan, contributing to environmental devastation at home and abroad and causing millions of people to flee their homes in search of peace and a chance to live.
+These weapons that are being mass-produced at volumes that can't be offloaded internationally, so they are being passed down to our local police forces and university campuses.